alcrene/emd-paper-notebooks/Ex_UV.md

 Finalized with Inkscape:
 - Align histogram axis with curves axis (use vertical lines with 0.8 pt width)
 - ~~Improve placement of legends~~
-- Put the curve corresponding to `c_chosen` on top.
+- Put the curve corresponding to `uv_c_chosen` on top.
 Highlight curve with white surround (2x curve width).
 - Remove whitespace

 +++ {"editable": true, "slideshow": {"slide_type": ""}}